Ken and Jim Wheat

 Ken Wheat (born 1950) and Jim Wheat (born 1952) are an American screenwriting, producing, and directing duo.
 Mainly known for their horror films, the brothers co-wrote the slasher film The Silent Scream (1979), as well as A Nightmare on Elm Street 4: The Dream Master (1988) and The Fly II (1989).
-In 1989, they wrote, directed, and produced the anthology horror film After Midnight.
+They wrote and directed the 1985 Star Wars television film Ewoks: The Battle for Endor and the 1989 anthology horror film After Midnight.
 They later devised the story and co-wrote the screenplay of the science fiction horror film Pitch Black (2000).